JobbeDeluxe/Simple_OpenTTD_Client/README.md

 The initial harness validates that the command-line interface correctly merges configuration file values with CLI overrides and generates a coordinator registration payload that matches the documented OpenTTD 14.1 schema.
+Track progress and coverage expansion in `docs/QUALITY_ASSURANCE_PLAN.md`.

+## Release Preparation

+- Draft release notes live in `docs/RELEASE_NOTES_0.1.0.md` and will be updated as Phase 3 items are signed off.
+- Manual verification tasks are tracked in `docs/MANUAL_TEST_CHECKLIST.md` to provide an auditable record ahead of tagging builds.
+- Windows packaging helpers are shipped under `tools/package_windows.ps1`.
+Run the script after building `sotc.exe` to produce ZIP artefacts and an installer placeholder ready for NSIS integration.

 ## Contributing
 1. Fork and clone the repository.